This article first appeared in the HFM Billion Dollar Club 2019 Special Report.

 In practice AANA calculations cause much debate, requiring a deep review of the documentation and usually some follow-on Q&As.

-You will need to sort out IM agreements with all your counterparties.
-This not only includes agreeing on minimum transfer amounts and IM thresholds, but also which methodology to use – i.e. SIMM vs GRID.
+You will need to sort out Initial Margin agreements with all your counterparties.
+This not only includes agreeing on minimum transfer amounts and Initial Margin thresholds, but also which methodology to use – i.e. SIMM vs GRID.

 The regulation stipulates that the initial margin may be calculated by reference to either a quantitative portfolio margin model or a standardised margin schedule.
 The most widely used approved portfolio margin model is SIMM and has already been implemented by the majority of banks through previous UMR phases.
 However, the Grid approach is also permissible so there is a choice to be made by each firm.